Equatorial Palm Oil: Activity in Liberia

 that they can rest assure that there would be no further expansion by EPO.

 EPO is accused of involvement in the arbitrary arrest and assault of Liberian community members who claim that they were resisting EPO's efforts to take their land.

 In September 2013, officers from the EPO security team and the Liberian Police reportedly worked together to assault and beat Jogbahn community members who were peacefully protesting the company's operations.

-On 13 January 2021, Equatorial Palm Oil PLC changed its name to Capital Metals PLC.
-The Company is now engaged in the exploration and development of mineral sands resources in Sri Lanka.
+On 11 June 2020, Equatorial Palm Oil plc completed the disposal of its palm oil interests and became an AIM Rule 15 Cash Shell.
+On 13 January 2021, the AIM Rule 15 Cash Shell Equatorial Palm Oil PLC completed a reverse takeover of Capital Metals Limited and changed its name to Capital Metals PLC.
+Capital Metals PLC is engaged in the exploration and development of mineral sands resources in Sri Lanka and has no connection with the former palm oil businesses of Equatorial Palm Oil PLC.